BreezyTheDev/ND_Fines/README.md

 ## What is it?

 This resource was made for [ND_Framework](https://github.com/Andyyy7666/ND_Framework).
 This allows LEO to fine Civilians for their charges.
-This is script is fully chat-based, if you have any knowledge in html or css or anything of that nature feel free to fork this and remake with that side of coding.
+This script is fully chat-based, if you have any knowledge in html or css or anything of that nature feel free to fork this and remake with that side of coding.

 ## Commands